Taking the profit out of piracy08 Jun, 20215 mins

-Contrastingly however, while many brands and CMOs may be aware of where their ads are placed, the response varies.
+Contrastingly, however, while many brands and CMOs may be aware of where their ads are placed, the response varies.

-For many of the larger brands it could be down to the size and scale of the data making it an impossible task to truly understand exactly where their adverts are placed and the impact that’s having on funding piracy.
+For many of the larger brands, it could be down to the size and scale of the data making it an impossible task to truly understand exactly where their adverts are placed and the impact that’s having on funding piracy.
 As Peter points out, ‘if you’re looking at billions of ad impressions and views annually for these campaigns, nobody’s going to be auditing all of that.

-As a result, a lot of this data and information falls through the cracks and some brands have a degree of ‘error’ built into their campaigns and deliverables.
+As a result, a lot of this data and information fall through the cracks and some brands have a degree of ‘error’ built into their campaigns and deliverables.
 While some brands will allow for this, over time and if you don’t have a strong enough brand, it can be really harmful for them.

-It’s therefore a collective effort for brands, publishers, agencies and all those involved in digital advertising to work together, utilise the technologies and tools available (such as White Bullet) and work together to take the profit out of piracy.
+It’s therefore a collective effort for brands, publishers, agencies and all those involved in digital advertising to work together, utilize the technologies and tools available (such as White Bullet) and work together to take the profit out of piracy.

 We’ve only just touched on some of the content of that came out of Peter and Ed’s discussion on our latest episode of the Life in Digital Podcast.
 To listen to the episode in full, click the play button in the link below.